Written by All Comfort Services | October 25, 2017

 A single-stage system can provide the needed heat, but it isn’t the most comfortable system.

-The next level of comfort is a two-stage system.
+2. Two-Stage System The next level of comfort is a two-stage system.
 Essentially, it operates with high or low settings versus one high setting as in a single-stage heating system.

 Two-stage systems run at the amount of energy needed.
 When the thermostat registers a heat change in the home, the two-stage furnace adjusts and uses smaller amounts of energy to satisfy the temperature.